syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/installation/offline-installer/how-to-download.md

    ![Trial and downloads of Syncfusion Essential Studio](images/trial-download.png)

-6. Click the More Download Options (element 2 in the above screenshot) button to get the Essential Studio PDF Offline trial installer which is available in EXE and ZIP format.
+6. Click the More Download Options (element 2 in the above screenshot) button to get the Essential Studio&reg; PDF Offline trial installer which is available in EXE and ZIP format.

    ![License and downloads of Syncfusion Essential Studio](images/start-trial-download-offline-installer.png)